Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and Flux momentum maps

-In the context of \emph{locally} Hamiltonian systems with corners $\partial\Sigma\neq\emptyset$, the role of the (corner) flux map is instead front and center.
-Indeed, as we will see in the next sections, this map not only determines the normal subgroup $\Go\subset\G$ and thus the quotient $\Gred=\G/\Go$, but it is also the precursor of the corner (second-stage) momentum map.
+In the context of \emph{locally} Hamiltonian systems with nontrivial corners, $\partial\Sigma\neq\emptyset$, the role of the (corner) flux map is instead front and center for it controls the two-stage reduction procedure, as we will see.
+For technical reasons, however, the flux form $d\bh$ needs the following ``adjustments'':

-For technical reasons, however, the flux form $d\bh$ might not always be the right quantity to look at when discussing symplectic reduction.
-To account for this, we introduce the following ``adjustments'':

-\begin{definition}[Adjusted flux form] Let $\phi_\smbullet\in\C$ be a reference configuration, fixed once and for all ($\bd\phi_\smbullet=0$).
-Then, the \emph{adjusted flux form} (with respect to $\phi_\smbullet$) is the following shift of the flux form $d\bh$ by a field-space constant:
+\begin{definition}[Adjusted flux form] Let $\phi_\smbullet\in\C$ be a fixed (albeit arbitrary) reference configuration.
+Then, the \emph{adjusted flux form and map} (with respect to $\phi_\smbullet$) are